 The writer is not asking his soul this question because he wants to get an answer.
 He’s asking himself this question in order to remind himself that there is no reason for his heart to be cast down.
 There is no reason for his heart to be in turmoil.
 Why?
 Because “I shall again praise him, my salvation and my God”.

 In the midst of difficult times, we need to talk to our souls, don’t we?
-We need to remind ourselves that there is no reason to be in despair, to be disturbed.
-God wants to fill our hearts with hope.
+We need to remind ourselves that there's no reason to be in despair, to be disturbed.
+With God, there is hope.

 III.
 Suffering, But Prepared